godlovesdavid/ONTProgram/README.md

 Bible translation editor tool for the Word Software, with GUI, which allows easy transposing of word order in Bible verses.

 How to use it:
+1. place ONTProgram.jar and GreekUncial.otf in some directory
+2. open ONTProgram.jar
-1. click the open button
+3. click the open button
-2. select .ont/.nt/.ot file
+4. select .ont/.nt/.ot file
-3. enter the regular expression that describes one greek word, along with capture info (like $1) for translation, greek, strong's number, or morphology fields.
+5. enter the regular expression that describes one greek word, along with capture info (like $1) for translation, greek, strong's number, or morphology fields.
-4. may select multiple words and move them around.
+6. may select multiple words and move them around.
-5. may also double click each word to edit them (along with their other aspects).
+7. may also double click each word to edit them (along with their other aspects).

 Current bugs:
 -regular expression dialog not showing text field locations properly, but sitll works